Flashpoint (comics)

-Flashpoint is a 2011 comic book crossover story arc published by DC Comics.
+"Flashpoint" is a 2011 comic book crossover story arc published by DC Comics.
 Consisting of an eponymous core limited series and a number of tie-in titles, the storyline premiered in May 2011.
 The core miniseries was written by Geoff Johns and pencilled by Andy Kubert.
-In its end, the series radically changes the status quo for the DC Universe, leading into the publisher's 2011 relaunch, The New 52.
+The series radically changes the status quo for the DC Universe, leading into the publisher's 2011 relaunch, The New 52.

 Flashpoint details an altered DC Universe in which only Barry Allen seems to be aware of significant differences between the regular timeline and the altered one, including Cyborg's place as the world's quintessential hero, much like Superman is in the main timeline, with Superman himself being held captive as a lab-rat by the United States government within an underground facility in Metropolis.
 In addition, Thomas Wayne is Batman, and a war between Wonder Woman and Aquaman has decimated western Europe.

 Consisting of a 61 issue run, the series crossed over with Booster Gold, sixteen separate three-issue miniseries, and a number of one-shots beginning in June 2011.
-DC announced that Flash #12 would be the last in the series; a thirteenth issue had been announced for sale on May 25, 2011, but was withdrawn.
+Flash #12 was the last in the series; a thirteenth issue was announced for sale in May of the same year, but was withdrawn.

 A sequel series, Flashpoint Beyond, debuted in 2022, with Johns returning to write the series alongside Jeremy Adams and Tim Sheridan.

-The storyline is adapted in the film Justice League: The Flashpoint Paradox as well as in the third season of The CW network television series The Flash.
-Elements of the Flashpoint storyline will be adapted into a feature film adaptation of The Flash as part of the DC Extended Universe.
+The storyline is adapted in the film Justice League: The Flashpoint Paradox as well as in the third season of The CW television series The Flash.
+Elements of the storyline are also adapted into a feature film adaptation of The Flash as part of the DC Extended Universe.